rbw/aiosnow/README.md

 API reference and more is available in the [technical documentation](https://aiosnow.readthedocs.io/en/latest).

-### Funding

-The **aiosnow** code is permissively licensed, and can be incorporated into any type of application–commercial or otherwise–without costs or limitations.
-Its author believes it's in the commercial best-interest for users of the project to invest in its ongoing development.

-Consider leaving a [donation](https://paypal.vault13.org) if you like this software, it will:

-- Directly contribute to faster releases, more features, and higher quality software.
-- Allow more time to be invested in documentation, issue triage, and community support.
-- Safeguard the future development of **aiosnow**.

 ### Development status

 Beta: Core functionality is done and API breakage unlikely to happen.